Arizona Submarine Veterans

 residents of the Paradise RV Park.

-Perch Base member Bill Woolcott who is also a Paradise RV Park resident half the year while escaping the Wisconsin winters, was the Parade Grand Marshal.
+Perch Base member Bill Woolcott who is also a Paradise RV Park resident half the year while escaping the Wisconsin winters, rode with us on the trailer.

 See more parade pictures HERE.

 Perch Base member Dick Noreika, CAPT, USN (ret) will be speaking to the Desert Palms Presbyterian Men's Group, 13459 W Stardust Blvd, Sun City West, AZ 85375, on Tuesday, March 21 in the church Fellowship Hall (corner of Stardust and 135th).
 The Program starts at 8 AM with breakfast.
 Dick will start at about 8:30 AM with about a half hour of The Submarine League short Program (about the Status of the Submarine Force) and some Career Events/Submarine Sea Stories and about a half hour of questions and answers.

 The Church Men's Club can accommodate FIVE additional Perch Base members at the event (including breakfast).
 The first five people that contact Dick at (480) 626-8750 or Email (email@example.com) will be put on the list to attend.
 Those who get on the list should wear their USSVI Vest and Cap.
 Arrival at the event starts about 7:45 AM.
 Dress is casual.

 Perch Base voted and installed new officers at the base meeting on March 11th.
 Richard Kunze was elected Base Commander and Howard Doyle was elected Vice-Commander.

 This photo shows the installation of Richard by our Perch Base member and Western District 1 (WD1) Commander Jim Denzien.